-WRTI honors the memory of the victims of the Holocaust, and joins with those in our community who remember them, with special programming throughout the day on Thursday, May 5th.
-Listen in the 2 pm hour for I Never Saw Another Butterfly by Philadelphia composer Charles Davidson.
+WRTI honors the memory of the victims of the Holocaust, and joins with those in our community who remember them, with special music throughout the day on Monday, April 24th.

 In 1991, following the collapse of the communist regime and the birth of the Czech Republic, it was performed at a special ceremony in the town of Terezin, presided over by the new president, Václav Havel, among other dignitaries, and attended by an audience of Holocaust survivors to mark the 50th anniversary of the Germans' creation of the camp and ghetto.
 Performances followed at Smetana Hall in Prague and the Jesuit Church in Brno.
 Charles Davidson is the cantor emeritus of Congregation Adath Jeshurun in Elkins Park.